TakamichiOsumi/django-practice/README.md

 (venv) $ emacs .env
 ```

-## Run the server and access to the http://localhost:8000/.
+## Run the server and access to the localhost.

 ```
 (venv) $ python3 manage.py makemigrations